rox-automation/rox-icu/README.md

     - put board in bootloader mode (double click reset button).
 It should register itself as a removable drive.
     - put `.uf2` file on the drive, it should reboot into circuitpython.
 3. install required libaries on the board with `invoke install`
+4. sync code with the board `invoke sync`

 ### Runng code